knative/docs/serving/samples/helloworld-nodejs/README.md

 generally more useful if you build them step-by-step.
 The following instructions recreate the source files from this folder.

 1. Create a new directory and initalize `npm`.
 You can accept the defaults, but change the entry point to `app.js` to be consistent with the sample code here.

     ```shell
     npm init

     package name: (helloworld-nodejs)
     version: (1.0.0)
     description:
     entry point: (index.js) app.js
     test command:
     git repository:
     keywords:
     author:
     license: (ISC) Apache-2.0
     ```

-1. Install the `express` dependency:
+1. Install the `express` package:

     ```shell
     npm install express --save